Falling

 Falling is a shallow thriller that heavily relies on overused tropes and stereotypes to tell a by-the-books story of a plane being hijacked by terrorists: full of one-note characters and predictable twists, the novel is also marred by a strong reluctance to delve into its own themes.

 It’s a strange opening because it promises a kind of bold, tragic narrative that Falling simply isn’t interested in delivering.
-This is not the sort of story where innocent people die, with displays of raw violence, but one where good, patriotic people get a chance to act heroic and save the day.
+This is not the sort of story where innocent civilians die, with displays of raw violence, but one where good, patriotic Americans get a chance to act heroic and save the day.

 The villain of the story will tap into this arc in a very unsubtle manner.
-Sam, as he likes to call himself, kidnaps Bill’s family and tells him he must choose between work and family: he must either crash the plane or watch his family be killed.
-It’s interesting how the narrative never delves into how crashing the plane means suicide for Bill, the framing is around his duty as a pilot, and how this would betray everything his job stands for.
+Sam, as he likes to call himself, kidnaps Bill’s family and tells him he must choose between work and family: he must either crash the plane or watch his family be murdered on video.
+It’s curious how the narrative never delves into how crashing the plane means suicide for Bill, the framing is around his duty as a pilot alone, and how this would betray everything his job stands for.

 Bill, of course, decides he’s not going to cooperate.
 He refuses to make a choice and keeps repeating that he will not crash the plane and that his family will not die, as if he’s the living embodiment of the “The United States doesn’t negotiate with terrorists” motto.
 This unwavering position, however, doesn’t get him into too much trouble.
 Even though Sam reiterates it’s all about Bill’s choice, Bill’s choice doesn’t have consequences:

-An early twist reveals that Sam’s name is actually Saman, and it’s simply bizarre how a book about a terrorist hijacking a plane in the United States treats the Middle-Eastern origin of the terrorist as a twist, as if it were unaware it is falling (sorry) into the most basic stereotype.
+An early twist reveals that Sam’s name is actually Saman, and it’s simply bizarre how a book about a terrorist hijacking a plane in the United States treats the Middle-Eastern origin of the terrorist as a twist, as if it were unaware it is falling (sue me) into the most basic stereotype.
 Sam is Kurdish, a man without a nation, who blames the US for his hometown’s purge by Turkish forces.
-He wants to punish the US for the death of his loved ones and, at the same time, make Americans care about the plight of his people – he’s mostly pissed off that they don’t know even who the Kurdish are, being totally unaware how their political decisions directly impact Kurdish lives.
+He wants to punish the US for the death of his loved ones and, at the same time, make Americans care about the plight of his people – he’s mostly pissed off that they don’t even know who the Kurdish are, and so are totally unaware how their political decisions directly impact Kurdish lives.
 And, for some reason, crashing a plane seems to be the way Sam believes he’s going to accomplish both goals.

 One of the main problems of Falling is that, for a book where a major character preaches about political awareness, it is utterly and bizarrely uninterested in politics.
 Take Sam’s motivation: he blames the political decision that allowed his home to be destroyed but never questions why it was made – how and if the United States profited from it, both economically and politically.
 The novel isn’t interested in these questions, so Sam’s speeches ring hollow, never really selling how Bill’s country – and especially how Bill’s lifestyle – is directly linked to the exploitation of people in the Middle East.

 When Sam blames Americans for not caring for the Kurds, he also gives an easy way out to the protagonist.
 Bill simply says he’ll educate himself and this is it.
 The ending indeed shows the pilot, safely at home, reading about the horrific acts of… Saddam Hussein, as if this would help with anything.
-The narrative even relieves the protagonist from responsibility here, as Carrie tells Bill he indeed can’t fix things by just reading, but as if saying “there’s really nothing we can do about these things, so we must just be aware that people in the Middle-East suffer and feel sorry about them”.
+The narrative even relieves the protagonist from responsibility here, as Carrie tells Bill he can’t fix things by just reading, but framing it as something akin to “there’s really nothing we can do about these things, so we must just be aware that people in the Middle-East suffer and feel sorry about them.”

 The book ends with Bill happily reunited with his unscathed family at a new, temporary home, which means the only lasting consequence of the whole story besides a gun wound that will take some months to heal is that, since his last house blew up, Bill has to pay rent now.
 This is a book where the good guys – the proud, patriotic Americans – win the day, while the villains – the hurtful Kurdish people – die.
 The plane is hijacked, its pilot is shot and nothing less than two poison canisters are thrown at the passengers, but the only fatalities are the Kurds and an unlucky politician who was near Bill’s house when it blew up.